JWardee/wp-mail-catcher/readme.txt

 License URI: https://raw.githubusercontent.com/JWardee/wp-mail-catcher/master/LICENSE
 Donate link: https://paypal.me/jamesmward

-Logging your mail will stop you from ever losing your emails again!
-This fast, lightweight plugin (under 140kb in size!) is also useful for debugging or backing up your messages.
+Stop from ever losing your emails again!
+This fast, lightweight plugin (under 140kb in size!) is also useful for debugging or backing up your messages

 == Description ==
 Logging your mail will stop you from ever losing your emails again!
 This fast, lightweight plugin (under 140kb in size!) is also useful for debugging or backing up your messages.